Self Harm and Suicide is a major issue that is of real concern to all New Zealand communities.

 New Zealand has the highest rate of rangatahi (youth) suicide in the world.

 The Youth suicide rate in New Zealand is one of the worst in the OECD.
 In the UNICEF Innocenti report (June, 2017) not only did UNICEF rank New Zealands overall performance at 34 out of 41 countries.
 New Zealand was also ranked at 38 out of 41 countries in the child relevant goal of: Good Health & Wellbeing category.
 In the same report New Zealand was stated as being “the worst in the world in regard to Youth Suicide” A rate of 15.6 youth suicides per 100,000 population.
-Placing NZ at the bottom of the table:
+Placing New Zealand at the bottom of the table:

 SOLUTIONS ARE WITHIN MAORI COMMUNITIES